nmeri17/suphle-docs/src/docs/v1/container/index.md

 }
 ```

 They should be predominantly used on the library developer side, but with an extendable default provided.
 As much as possible, endeavor to exempt logic or computation from config classes.

-They are a polyfill for the specification "readonly, type-safe".
+Suphle's config interfaces describe settings as methods that return values.
+This style is used as a polyfill for the specification "readonly, type-safe".
+Although PHP 8 introduced properties matching this specification, they also came with a whole bag of headaches -- from readonly setting scope being limited to the definition class, to such signature requiring all config classes have their settings injected as constructor arguments, to issues associated with redefinition in child classes.

+Nevertheless, if that experience appeals to you, your config classes can make use of it.

 ### Interface loaders